uablrek/system-dynamics/WORLD3.md

 ### Implementation

-Empirical data can *easily* be defined using a table constant (CT).
+Empirical data can *easily* be defined using a table constant (CT) ([demographics.py](demographics.py)).
 Then a flow can be used for plotting.
 Since empirical data stops at the current year (2024) the remaining values becomes `None` and are not plotted.

 ### Analysis